AvarianKnight/pma-voice/docs/state-getters/stateBagGetters.md

 print(routing) -- prints the routing bucket that is currently set
 ```

+## Example for setting routing buckets

+### NOTE: This is only applicable for routing buckets.
 You can also set the routing bucket!
 This is useful if you want to change the routing bucket of a player without calling the export.

 ```lua